tedca77/IME/README.md

 # Outputs
 ## HTML Outputs ##
 IME produces a number of HTML files that can be viewed with a browser.
-Note that if there are more than 20,000 photos, then the files are split up into multiple parts and are named places1.html, places2.html etc, as your browser may not be able to open a file with too many thumbnails.
+Note that if there are more than 2,000 items, then the files are split up into multiple parts and are named places1.html, places2.html etc, as your browser may not be able to open a file with too many thumbnails.
 * cameras.html - lists all cameras and the number of photos taken with each camera (or phone)
 * photosbydate.html - lists all photos in date order with a summary of metadata
 * tracks.html - links all photos as daily tracks